cse110-sp24-group28/cse110-sp24-group28/admin/meetings/04112024-introduction.md

 - Finalized how we want to film the introductory video
 - Everyone will film their segment of the video and send it to Celeste
-- Scheduled a meeting for Sunday 6:15pm to discuss Logo, Brank and finish other items in the Kickoff assignment
+- Scheduled a meeting for Sunday 6:15pm to discuss Logo, Brand and finish other items in the Kickoff assignment

 **Meeting finished at 3:30pm**